maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 * EhCache 2.4.7 _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.6.7 or later recommended)_
 * Quartz 1.8.6 _(note: minimum 2.1.4 as of Spring Framework 4.1, with Quartz 2.1.7 or later recommended)_
 * Jackson 1.8.6 _(note: minimum 2.1 as of Spring Framework 4.1, with Jackson 2.2.2 or later recommended)_
+* Rome 1.0 _(note: minimum 1.5.0 as of Spring Framework 4.1, dependency groupId has also changed from rome to com.rometools)_
 * Groovy 1.8.6 _(note: 2.3 or later recommended)_
 * Joda-Time 2.1 _(note: 2.2 or later recommended)_
 * Hessian 4.0.33